brucou/react-state-driven/README.md

 - it should be possible to use without risk of interference standard React features like `Context`
 - it should use the absolute minimum React features internally, in order to favor for instance a painless port to React copycats (Preact, etc.)
+- non-React functionalities should be coupled only through interfaces, allowing to use any suitable implementation

 As a result of these design goals :
 - we do not use React context, portal, fragments, `jsx`, and use the minimum React lifecycle hooks
 - the component user can of course the whole extent of the API at disposal, those restrictions only concern our implementation of the `<Machine /` component.
+- we defined interfaces for extended state updates (reducer interface), event processing (observer and observable interfaces).
+- any machine can be substituted to our library provided that it implements a `.start` and ` .yield` method, with start being sugar for `.yield({init: some data})`.

 # API
 ##` <Machine fsmSpecs, actionExecutorSpecs, entryActions, preprocessor, settings, subjectFactory, componentDidUpdate, componentWillUpdate />`